MacKLess/towel_travel_api/README.md

 * Current_Users
   * Users can PUT and DELETE reviews that they wrote.
 (REQUIRE USER_NAME --> Issue with faker reviews?)

+* Additional TODO (pick at least 2)
+  * Token-Based Authentication and Authorization
+  * Serialization
+  * API Versioning
+  * Using Swagger for Documentation
+  * Paginating an API
+  * Batching API calls
+  * Rate Limiting

 <!--
 ## Known Bugs: